Arinpe/Detolabot/README.md

 - A telegram Chat bot API

 # Getting Started
-Get a local copy of this repo Open a terminal and run:git clone git@github.com:OlawaleJoseph/telebot.git

 Navigate to your telegram account if you have one.
 Or create new telegram account.

 Create a new bot with the help of BotFather